Brown Recluse Spider in Kentucky

 - And of course, as their nickname “The Fiddler” implies, the simplest way to identify them is to look for a fiddle-shaped marking on the cephalothorax (fancy name for their back).
 The fiddle or violin shape is their exclusive marking.
 No other spider will have this marking.

-Where is a Brown Recluse Spider Hiding?
+Where are Brown Recluse Spiders Hiding?

 As their name implies, the Brown Recluse spider is usually in dark places.
 They build irregular webs that frequently include a shelter consisting of random threads.
 During my home inspections, I see them mostly in: